 DIR is the Developmental, Individual-differences, & Relationship-based model (pronounced saying each letter as an initialism: D.I.R.).
-It was developed by Dr. Stanley Greenspan to provide a foundational framework for understanding human development.
-It explains the critical role of social-emotional development starting at birth and continuing throughout the lifespan.
+DIR provides a foundational framework for understanding human development and outlines the critical role social-emotional development has on overall human development starting at birth and continuing throughout the lifespan.
 It also provides a framework for understanding how each person individually perceives and interacts with the world differently.
 The model highlights the power of relationships and emotional connections to fuel development.
 Through a deep understanding of the "D" and the "I" we can use the "R" to promote healthy development and to help every child and person reach their fullest potential.

 DIR® is rooted in the science of human development and can sound very technical at times.
 However, it is also very simple.
 It is a pathway to promote healthy development in a respectful manner that builds connections, understanding, love, communication, and engagement.
 Click here for a short one-page "What is DIR?" document.

 DIRFloortime® (Floortime) is the application of the DIR model into practice.